SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 The new Shared Content could not be removed because the associated node could not be deleted from the graph.
 ^ it should have a notification for each of published/preview

-* deleting a page needs to delete the widgets also and non-shared html
 * deleting a widget needs to delete from graph also
 ^ when no widgets left, will not delete existing does the same issue exist for all enbedded contentm, like pickers? allow empty destnodeids in replacerelationshipcommand?

-* instead of cloaked draft items in published graph, could: update contentpicker (etc) to not try and create relationships to draft items when unpublish, cancel if any incoming relationships (similar to how we handle delete)

-* custom part containing location, homepage, alias and url preview (similar to autoroute part)

 * pages : alias only has to be unique to location, not to page content type